dequelabs/axe-core/doc/examples/rspec-a11y/README.md

 1. Install the qt libraries following the instructions at the website for your platform: https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit

-2. Install the Ruby depdencies using Bundler: `$ bundle`
+2. Install the Ruby depdencies using Bundler: `bundle` (Note: Some dependencies need to compile on your local machine, and depending on the details of your OS and development infrastructure, you may encounter some issues.
+In general, the homepage for each gem will have instructions for resolving these issues.
+In particular, Nokogiri on OS X Yosemite may require some additional steps: http://www.nokogiri.org/tutorials/installing_nokogiri.html#mac_os_x)

-To run the example tests, use: `$ cucumber`; for illustrative purposes, one of the tests will fail, to display the expected output of a failure.
+To run the example tests, use: `cucumber`; for illustrative purposes, one of the tests will fail, to display the expected output of a failure.

 ## Using in an app